PlutoZhang/Zowe-docs/topics/ca-docs/cli-releasenotes.md

 ## Known Issues<span id="ReleaseNotes-knownIssues" class="confluence-anchor-link"></span>

-<span>The following issues are known to exist in this release
+The following issues are known to exist in this release of Brightside CLI:
-of Brightside CLI:</span>

   - **Additional syntax required to complete macOS and Linux installations.**